-As parents, one of the scariest thought you may have is if your baby's is too warm or too cold, because it's not always obvious right away.
-In fact, you're not alone if you've been known to sneak into your baby's room at night, just to make sure their temperature was OK before drifting off to sleep on your own.
+As a parent, one of the scariest thoughts you may have is if your baby is too warm or too cold, because it's not always obvious right away.
+You're not alone if you've been known to sneak into your baby's room at night, just to make sure their temperature was OK before drifting off to sleep on your own.
 Although checking the temperature of the room is a great place to start, there are other signs your baby is overheated that you should pay attention to as well.

 1. They Feel Warm To The Touch

-The first sign your baby is getting too hot is that they'll start to feel warm to the touch.
-According to Swaddle Designs, parents should be sure to check their baby's chest, back, and neck to make sure they're at a comfortable temperature both when they're sleeping and throughout the day.
+The first sign your baby is getting too hot is that they'll feel warm to the touch.
+There’s a simple way to tell if your baby is too hot or overheating, says family physician Giuseppe Aragona, M.D.
+“You’ll need to touch their ears and neck.
+If they are red and hot, your baby is too warm,” he says.
+Dr. Aragona says babies’ temperatures vary during the day, so make sure they're at a comfortable temperature both when they're sleeping and throughout the day.

 2. Their Skin Is Red

-Keep in mind that some children naturally get more red than others when they're hot.
-This can be a normal reaction to physical activity or hot weather, according to Parenting.
-The danger lies in having beet-red skin combined with these other symptoms, which is a sign of heat exhaustion.
+Some children naturally get more red than others when they're hot, but Dr. Aragona says it’s better safe than sorry when it comes to overheating.
+The danger lies in having beet-red skin combined with other symptoms, including rapid pulse and nausea, which can be signs of heatstroke.
 Try removing a layer or turning down the temperature if you notice your child's skin getting abnormally red.

 3. They Have A Rapid Heartbeat